 Subject skills Level 4 Level 5 Level 6 Level 6 Honours Degree C1 Be able to write and communicate their ideas in a fluid and confident style.
 Collect and gather information from a wide variety of sources.
 Execute advanced interrogation of key literature sources across a breadth or learning resource platforms.
-Undertake an independent research project from which they develop their study skills, fieldwork and research skills within a defined area of hospitality, tourism & event management.
+Undertake an independent research project from which they develop their study skills, fieldwork and research skills within a defined business or management area.
 C2 Demonstrate evidence in making rational arguments in business context.
 Explain and communicate complex concepts with confidence.
 Demonstrate an independence of thought which enables them to devise their own solutions and knowledge base.
-C3 Ability to offer informed opinion on current business issues related to hospitality, tourism & event management Analyse situations and come up with realistic alternative solutions based on quantitative evidence Demonstrate and further enhance interpersonal skills of effective listening, negotiating and persuasion.
+C3 Ability to offer informed opinion on current business issues.
+Analyse situations and come up with realistic alternative solutions based on quantitative evidence Demonstrate and further enhance interpersonal skills of effective listening, negotiating and persuasion.
 C4 Develop numeracy and IT skills.
 Self-reflect on their own potential leadership style.
 Able to apply a variety of rules to different situations and pay attention to detail whilst working under very tight time pressures.

-Professional / Employability Skills and Abiliti ies Level 4 Level 5 Level 6 Level 6 Honours Degree D1 Demonstrate competence in technical and business reporting.
+Professional / Employability Skills and Abilities Level 4 Level 5 Level 6 Level 6 Honours Degree D1 Demonstrate competence in technical and business reporting.
 Communicate in a clear, systematic and concise way, in writing and orally, in more formal academic and professional styles, and in longer pieces of work of a technical nature.
 Demonstrate effective leadership, team working and networking skills required for the workplace.
 Showcase the value of research in enhancing current thinking.
-D2 Increase awareness of career development opportunities in the field of hospitality, tourism & event management and demonstrate effective self-management and the ability to continue learning.
+D2 Increase awareness of career development opportunities in the field of business and demonstrate effective self- management and the ability to continue learning.
 Develop interpersonal skills that would be appropriate for a workplace environment.
 Apply a variety of problem solving skills and creativity in workplace scenarios.
 D3 Discuss the importance of data and business theories in a global business environment.
 Demonstrate self-awareness and sensitivity to diversity in people and different situations.
 Seek and make effective use of feedback in addition to critical self-awareness.